kuzzleio/kuzzle-plugin-s3/doc/3/controllers/bucket/create/index.md

 ## Arguments

 - `bucketName`: the name of the bucket, bucket will need to follow the [AWS Bucket Name Guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
-- `bucketRegion` (optional): the region where you want to create the bucket, see [AWS Documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateBucket.html) for available regions.
-Otherwise it will default to the region configured globally.
+- `bucketRegion`: the region where you want to create the bucket, see [AWS Documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateBucket.html) for available regions.
-- `bucketOptions` (optional): Specify options like a custom ACL, otherwise it will default to :
+- `options` (optional): Specify options like a custom ACL, otherwise it will default to :

 ```js
       {
         ACL: 'public-read'
       }
 ```

-- `bucketPolicy` (optional): Specify a custom policy for your bucket.
-- `bucketCORS` (optional): Specify a custom CORS policy to add to your bucket, otherwise it will default to :
+- `cors` (optional): Specify a custom CORS policy to add to your bucket, otherwise it will default to :

 ```js
       {